Are You Seeking Trauma Therapy in Ventura?

 Internal Family Systems shares similarities to Inner Child Therapy & Ego State Therapy.
 Studies have found it to be effective in the treatment of depression and chronic pain.

-I am offering trauma therapy in person at my office in Ventura, California (near Santa Barbara, Oxnard, Ojai, Camarillo, Thousand Oaks).
-I also see clients online all over California.
-If you need more info, I offer a 20-minute complementary phone session for any questions you may have.
-In short, I look forward to hearing from you.
+Offering trauma therapy in person in Ventura, California (near Santa Barbara, Oxnard, Ojai, Camarillo, Thousand Oaks).
+We also see clients online all over California.
+If you need more info, reach out for a 20-minute complementary phone call for any questions you may have.
+We look forwarding to hopefully supporting you.

 Get In Touch